darthturgle1/TryHackMe_Walkthroughs/UA_High.md

 Since these efforts did not work, I decided to take stock of what user **www-data** can do.
 In CTFs, **www-data** can often view sensitive files in the directory **/var/www**.
 I entered `cd /var/www` to access this directory, then used `ls -la` to view the files that were present.
 The directory **Hidden_Content** looked suspicious, so I entered `cd Hidden_Content` and then `ls -la` to view its contents.

-You should see a suspicious file called **passphrase.txt**.
+I then saw a suspicious file called **passphrase.txt**.
 Enter `cat passphrase.txt` to view its contents, and you will see a Base-64 encoded password.
 Due to the rules of TryHackMe writeups, I cannot include the encrypted password or the plaintext password here.
 However, pasting the encrypted password into **CyberChef**'s input field and using magic should give you the plaintext passphrase.
 I'd suggest writing this passphrase down somewhere; for the rest of the writeup, I will call it **PASSWORD1**.

 ## Hitting a roadblock and using a hint
 This section of the writeup covers a failed attempt at switching to a different user.
 Feel free to skip this section; however, I wanted to include it because it is an important part of how I found the solution.